-All agencies that provide substance use prevention services through the use of Substance Abuse Prevention and Treatment Block Grant funds are required to use the Substance Abuse Prevention Services Information Services (SAP-SIS) to report data on their activities.
-Data collected through SAP-SIS is used by the Wisconsin Department of Health Services to fulfill annual federal reporting requirements.
+All agencies that offer substance use prevention services with Substance Abuse Prevention and Treatment Block Grant funds must use the Substance Abuse Prevention Services Information System (SAP-SIS).
+SAP-SIS is a way to report on activities.
+We use data from SAP-SIS to complete federal reporting requirements.

-- Register the primary contract agency and its users with the Bureau of Prevention Treatment and Recovery.
-(WORD) Note: It may take up to five business days to process your request.
-You will receive an email confirming the receipt of your request.
-You also will receive an email when your request has been processed.
+- Register your agency and all users with the Bureau of Prevention Treatment and Recovery—Use SAP-SIS Agency/User Web Access Request F-21088 (WORD).
+It may take up to five business days to process your request.
+You will receive emails that let you know when your request is received and processed.

 Types of prevention interventions

 Use these terms to label a prevention intervention in SAP-SIS: